Physicslibrary/Threejs-VR-Hipparcos/README.md

 Our Solar System is the green box.
 See ~8000 stars within 50.0 parsec (later figure how to plot 119,617 stars).

-Oculus Quest's headset 6DOF tracking is working but controllers are removed (keep code simple, later figure how to move around ~8000 stars on a mobile device).
+Oculus Quest's headset 6DOF tracking works but no controllers (keep code simple, later figure how to move around ~8000 stars on a mobile device).

 # Credits